 I expected more from Totem

 Even though I hadn’t heard anything about Totem up front, I expected more.
 The reason for this was the director.
-His name is Marcel Sarmiento and he made the brilliant Deadgirl from 2008.
+His name is Marcel Sarmiento and he made the brilliant Deadgirl in 2008.

-Sarmiento hasn’t directed a feature film since them.
+Sarmiento hasn’t directed a feature film since then.
 He has made a few short films used in horror anthologies like The ABCs of Death and V/H/S Viral, but no feature film.
 Till now.